-Along with the diverse vegetation of the Reserve, diverse populations of mammal, bird, reptile and amphibian species also exist.
+Along with the diverse vegetation of the Reserve, diverse populations of mammal, bird, reptile, and amphibian species also exist.

 The Kickapoo Valley Reserve and Wildcat Mountain State Park are listed as an Important Bird Area by the Wisconsin Bird Conservation Initiative.

 Mammal species include white tail deer, fox squirrel, coyote, beaver, river otter, and others.
-An occasional black bear makes an appearance in the area, but none are known to reside in the Reserve.
+An occasional black bear or cougar makes an appearance in the area, but none are known to reside in the Reserve.